mathisbot/opengl-fps/README.md

 cglm stands for OpenGL Mathematics (glm) for C. It is a highly optimized 2D/3D math library.
 It offers a wide range of functions that make it quick and easy to use mathematics in an OpenGL/Vulkan context.
 The library takes advantage of SIMD operations when supported by the processor (SSE and SSE2 are supported by all modern x86 processors anyway).

 GLEW stands for OpenGL Extension Wrangler.
 It is an extension that loads OpenGL function headers : as stated before, OpenGL's implementation is the responsibility of the card manufacturer.
-GLEW takes care of retrieving and normalizing function names.
+GLEW takes care of retrieving and normalizing function headers.

 > GLEW provides efficient run-time mechanisms for determining which OpenGL extensions are supported on the target platform.
 OpenGL core and extension functionality is exposed in a single header file.